fullmetalbrackets/blog/src/content/blog/merging-sites-and-changing-hosts.md

 ---
 title: "Merging sites and changing hosts"
 description: "Something a little different.
-Not a guide, just thoughts and opinions about things -- including a recent controversy over Netlify."
+Not a guide, just thoughts and opinions about a recent controversy over Netlify, and a decision about the site I made as a result."
 pubDate: 2024-02-28
 tags:
   - Misc